 Red root (Ceanothus spp.):

-This group of medicinal plants is perennial, and can range from small shrubs to shrub like trees, depending on the location.
+This group of plants is perennial, and can range from small shrubs to shrub like trees, depending on the location.
 All red roots are a Ceanothus species, but not all Ceanothus are red root.
-If the root is red, it is probably good medicine.
+If the root is red, it is probably a good herb to use.
 Find a local plant guide to help determine what is right for you.
 Harvest the roots between the first killing frost and the first emerging spring leaves.

 Teasel (Dipsacus fullonum):